nokia/domino-library/README.md

 # New Practices
 1. UT testcase is requirement.
 (Refer to ./ut/\*/\*.cpp)

+   UT testcases are also the best way to understand how to use the classes.

-2. LEGO domino classes.
+3. LEGO domino classes.
 (Refer to ./ut/obj_anywhere/UtInitObjAnywhere.hpp)

 # How to use this library?